What do I actually do?

 It’s always been my style – tell me I can’t do something and I will try everything to show you that I can!

-We work with approximately 4,000 schools across England through the ASK programme, engage with thousands of teachers and create resources that support hundreds of thousands of students.
-We have worked to set up a network of Apprenticeship Champions which now has 1600+ members and have also been instrumental in the set up and roll out of the Young Apprentice Ambassadors Network – a 900+ strong network of apprentice ambassadors who go into schools to share their stories and inspire others.
+We work with approximately 4,500 schools across England, engage with thousands of teachers and create resources that support hundreds of thousands of students.
+We have worked to set up a network of Apprenticeship Champions which now has more than 2,000 members and have also been instrumental in the set-up and roll-out of the Young Apprentice Ambassadors Network – a 900+ strong network of apprentice ambassadors who go into schools to share their stories and inspire others.